 When we participate in non-operated working interest opportunities, we are required to pay our portion of the costs associated with drilling and operating these wells.
-Working interest production represented 13% of our total production volumes during the year ended December 31, 2021.
-As of December 31, 2021, we owned non-operated working interests in 5,045 gross (234 net) wells.
+Working interest production represented 20% of our total production volumes during the year ended December 31, 2020.
+As of December 31, 2020, we owned non-operated working interests in 9,718 gross (347 net) wells.

-Our 2022 capital expenditure budget associated with our non-operated working interests is expected to be approximately \$4.5 million.
-The majority of this capital is anticipated to be spent for workovers and recompletions on existing wells in which we own a working interest.
+Our 2021 capital expenditure budget associated with our non-operated working interests is expected to be approximately \$5 million.
+The majority of this capital is anticipated to be spent for working interest participation on test wells in the Austin Chalk play and the remaining will be spent for workovers on existing wells in which we own a working interest.